filwaitman/django-hybrid-attributes/README.md

 A: You don't need this project.
 And you could use this approach.
 That being said, I still see some reasons to use this project, such as:
 - Cleaner and more concise code;
-- Support for relations via `.t()/through`;
+- Support for relations via `.t()/.through()`;
 - Better code placement (method and its expression lives alongside each other, instead of spread over 2 different files (models.py and managers.py))

 ### Q: Why is this `.t()` needed?
 Couldn't I use `through` parameter directly?
 A: You could do that for hybrid_methods (and you can, nothing stops you from doing this).
 However, this wouldn't work for hybrid_properties for obvious reasons. =P

 ### Q: SQLAlchemy creates automatically the `.expression` function for the simplest cases.
 Does this project do it as well?
-A: No, I didn't find a decent (meaning:non-smelly) way of doing this using Django structure (yet).
+A: No, I didn't find a decent (meaning: non-smelly) way of doing this using Django structure (yet).
 Suggestions are welcome.

-### Q: Why do you abbreviate the code?
+### Q: Why is there that amount of abbreviations in the code?
 A: I don't like code abbreviations either.
 However, Django querysets are rather way too long which makes them hard to read anyway.
-This is an attempt to make it a bit shorter.
+This is an attempt to make them a bit shorter.
 Still, if you don't buy it, you can use the non-abbreviated aliases:
 - `.a()` --> `.alias()`
 - `.e()` --> `.expression()`